This post may contain affiliate links which won’t change your price but will share some commission.

 - Once the pork is seared, add all of the pieces to the pressure cooker.

-- Stir together all of the other ingredients and pour them over the pork in the pressure cooker.
+- Mix all of the other ingredients into a small bowl and pour them over the pork in the pressure cooker.

 - Set the pressure cooker on high and cook for 50 minutes.